rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 **Note**: When you export an image using Cloud Images, your image does not leave the Rackspace open cloud.
-It is deposited in your Cloud Files account so that you may have a personal copy of the image.
+It is deposited in your Cloud Files account so that you have a personal copy of the image.
 This process enables you to have a copy of your image without in any way distributing the image or any software contained within it outside of the Rackspace open cloud.
 This is an